MrBlinki/Born2beroot/README.md

 ## Strong password policy
 [LinuxTechi - How to enforce password Policies in Linux](https://www.linuxtechi.com/enforce-password-policies-linux-ubuntu-centos/)

-Edit `/etc/login.defs`:
+To change existing users password expiry information, use `chage` (see [man chage](https://man7.org/linux/man-pages/man1/chage.1.html)):
-- Your password has to expire every 30 days: `PASS_MAX_DAYS	30`
+- Your password has to expire every 30 days: `sudo chage -M 30 LOGIN`
-- The minimum number of days allowed before the modification of a password will be set to 2: `PASS_MIN_DAYS	2`
+- The minimum number of days allowed before the modification of a password will be set to 2: `sudo chage -m 2 LOGIN`
-- The user has to receive a warning message 7 days before their password expires: `PASS_WARN_AGE	7`
+- The user has to receive a warning message 7 days before their password expires: `sudo chage -W 7 LOGIN`

+To change the default configuration for new users, edit `/etc/login.defs` (line 165):
+- `PASS_MAX_DAYS 30`
+- `PASS_MIN_DAYS 2`
+- `PASS_WARN_AGE 7`

+To check password expiry information, use `chage -l LOGIN`

 Additional PAM package is needed to add rules:
 - `sudo apt install libpam-pwquality`